cheshire-games/cheshire/README.md

-# ED Mahjong
+# Mahjong Pets

-An open, ad free, mahjong game, written in flutter.
+An open, ad free Mahjong Solitaire game (also known as Mahjong Titans), written in flutter.
+The twist?
+Instead of Chinese symbols or paintings of dragons, it will be real images of pets.

 ## Build notes